![]() |

 The BMDCR strongly encourages its members to have all dogs, including non breeding animals, evaluated for genetic ailments.
 Hip and/or elbow dysplasia can be evaluated from radiographs by the Orthopedic Foundation for Animals (OFA).
 Hereditary eye diseases can be screened for by local veterinary ophthalmologists and the results submitted to The Canine Eye Registry Foundation (CERF).

 All members can check out materials from the club library.
 Materials presently available include books (on both the Bernese Mountain Dog in particular and general dog topics), videos (the official AKC breed standard video, as well as videos of previous national specialties and past BMDCR supported entries and draft tests), BMDCA yearbooks (useful for pedigree research), and back issues of the BMDCA magazine, The Alpenhorn.
 The club annually allocates funds for the purchase of new materials and also accepts donations of materials from members.
-To see the materials available link to the library page.

 BMDCR membership applications are available from the Membership Chairperson or [HERE].
 There are three levels available; voting, sustaining, and junior.
 Voting members are eligible to vote at meetings and serve on committees and the Board of Directors.
-This level is for those who plan to take an active role in the club and requires attendance at least two meetings out of the last four before joining.
+This level is for those who plan to take an active role in the club and requires attendance at at least two meetings out of the last four before joining.
 Sustaining members may also serve on committees but are not eligible to vote at meetings or serve on the Board of Directors.
-This level is for those who may be new to Berners, less active in the breed, or who live outside of our core area.
+This level is for those who may be new to Berners, less active in the breed, or who live outside of the core area.
 Junior Membership, for all persons under 18 years of age.
 Voting rights do not extend to Junior Members, nor are they eligible to hold office in the Club.
 All memberships require two voting member sponsors.
-If you do not know anyone who is a member of our club the Membership Chairperson will be glad to put you in touch with members in your area.
+If you do not know anyone who is a member of the club the Membership Chairperson will be glad to put you in touch with members in your area.

 There are no minimum participation requirements to remain in good standing with the club.
 New members are encouraged to attend meetings and activities, to serve on committees, and to help with events, but are not required to.
 Your level of involvement is up to you.

-We do have a Junior Membership category for children under 18.
+The BMDCR has a Junior Membership category for children under 18.
 Junior Members pay reduced dues and do not have voting privileges.
 Becoming a Junior Member is a way for kids to show support for the club.
 However, all members' children are welcome to attend club events, whether or not they are officially Junior Members.